 Here we present inspirational stories that represent perspectives and thoughts on life.
 These provide a chance for us to reflect on how we can be more positive and have a happier life by internalizing wisdom of the ages.
 Story is a beautiful medium for communication.
 An inspiring story can go a long way in providing us tools for self-change for a happy life

-Here is a special story that shows us how we identify with happiness… Its a short sufi middle eastern story taken from here The Sack Mula came upon a frowning man walking along the road to town.
+Here is a special story that shows us how we identify with happiness.
+Its a short Sufi, Middle-Eastern story taken from here.
+The Sack Mulla came upon a frowning man walking along the road to town.
 “What’s wrong?” he asked.
-The man held up a tattered bag and moaned, “All that I own in this …
+The man held up a tattered bag and moaned, “All that I own in this wide …

 This is a small story, holding a big message..
 Hope It Inspires You 🙂

 A Professor began his class by holding up a glass with some water in it.

 He held it up for all to see & asked the students “How much do you think this glass weighs?”

 “I really don’t know unless I weigh it,” said the professor, “but, my question is:

 What would happen if I held it up like this for a few minutes?”